ahebrank/frontback/README.md

 ### Start it up

-The nginx/uwsgi/flask configuration has a lot of pieces.
-The following skips over setting up a virtual environment and assume the flask app (installed in
+The python wsgi web stack configuration has a lot of pieces in its newer incarnation.
+The following skips over setting up a virtual environment and assumes the flask app is installed in `/usr/local/frontback/endpoint`.
-	`/usr/local/frontback/endpoint`) is proxied by Nginx via wsgi.

-#### Set up the wsgi application
+#### Newer way: Nginx uwsgi proxy

 1. Make sure `uwsgi` is installed (e.g., `apt-get install uwsgi`)
 2. Copy the upstart file to `/etc/init` (`cp /usr/local/frontback/endpoint/frontback.conf.upstart /etc/init/frontback.config`)
 3. Start it up (e.g., `service frontback start`)
 4. (optionally) Make it persistent (e.g., `initctl reload-configuration`)

-#### Set up the web proxy (with nginx)

-1. Make sure the uwsgi parameters are availble to nginx
+5. Make sure the uwsgi parameters are availble to nginx
-2. Add to a `server` block in nginx configuration:
+6. Add to a `server` block in nginx configuration:

 ```
 location /frontback {